-- a) Proposals for a new Sissinghurst village hall and linked outside space at land south of The Street will be supported. - b) Details of number of rooms, range of facilities, flexibility of indoor spaces, relationship to outdoor spaces, access arrangements, and likely number of storeys are to be determined by a separate consultation process. - c) Proposals for the new building and associated community space and facilities should be sensitive to its built and landscape setting and meet sustainable travel principles to access the facilities. - d) Developer contributions to support this project will be expected.
+- a) Proposals for a new Sissinghurst village hall and linked outside space at land south of The Street will be supported. - b) Proposals for the new building and associated community space and facilities should be sensitive to its built and landscape setting and meet sustainable travel principles to access the facilities.

 - 8.19 The current village hall in Sissinghurst, St George's Institute, is old and no longer fit for purpose.
 The residents of Sissinghurst and the wider parish are in need of a community space to enhance their experience of living in the area, with potential for use by a wide variety of local groups.
 Development in the field behind the hall has provided an opportunity whereby the developer will provide and fully fund a village hall with associated parking.
 The trustees have considered this, and the plan will be progressed to provide an improved focal point for the community. - 8.20 A contemporary indoor and outdoor space could be designed in an innovative and attractive manner, while remaining in keeping with the local character and environment.
 The well-used sports pitches and playing fields throughout Sissinghurst could be complemented by this new outdoor space, while its links to an indoor facility would allow flexibility for events all year round.
 This integrated addition to the village would enhance community spirit and provide for activities from a small to large scale.
+Details of number of rooms, range of facilities, flexibility of indoor spaces, relationship to outdoor spaces, access arrangements, and likely number of storeys are to be determined by a separate consultation process.
+Where appropriate, and in accordance with the national policy approach, developer contributions will be sought to assist with the development of this important initiative.